Senior Director and Head of Accessibility Center of Excellence, Walmart

 Later, he was Publisher of the Fulton County Daily Report, a small Atlanta newspaper.
 Steve has served on a variety of boards, including for-profit and nonprofit companies.
 Currently, he serves on the board of Caleres, Inc., which manufactures, distributes and sells shoes in both the retail and wholesale markets.

-Executive Director, Generation
+Founding Global CEO and Executive Director, Generation

 Mona Mourshed, Advisory Board, leads Generation, a global youth employment program and the flagship effort of McKinsey Social Initiative where she serves as the Board of Directors’ Vice President.